Connected Incomplete Preferences: Applications

 We can now state the main result of this section:

 \begin{proposition} Let $X$ be compact and let $\succsim$ be a Schmeidler preference with connected indifference classes.
-Then, $\succsim$ is decomposable if and only if $\succsim$ is gapless. \end{proposition}
+Then, $\succsim$ is decomposable if and only if $\succsim$ has no jumps. \end{proposition}

-\begin{proof} To prove necessity, assume that $\succsim$ is gapless.
-Since $\succsim$ is a Schmeidler preference, Proposition 10 in \citet*{Gorno2018} implies that every nontrivial connected component is contained in a maximal domain.
-Moreover, because $\succsim$ is a gapless preference on a compact space, every maximal domain is connected by Theorem~\ref{th:characterization}.
-It follows that every nontrivial maximal domain is a connected component.
-Finally, since trivial maximal domains must be indifference classes, $\succsim$ is decomposable.

-For sufficiency, note that, since $\succsim$ is decomposable and has connected indifference classes, every maximal domain is connected.
-Thus, Theorem~\ref{th:connected_gapless} implies that $\succsim$ is gapless. \end{proof}

 Note that every continuous and complete preference is a Schmeidler preference.
-In that particular case, we have the following
+In that particular case, we have the following:

 \begin{corollary} Let $X$ be compact and let $\succsim$ be a continuous and complete preference with connected indifference classes.
-Then, $\succsim$ is gapless if and only if $X$ is connected. \end{corollary}
+Then, $X$ is connected if and only if $\succsim$ has no jumps. \end{corollary}

-\citet*{Schmeidler1971} shows that if $X$ is connected, then every nontrivial Schmeidler preference must be complete. \citet*{KhanUyanik2019} prove the converse and obtain following characterization: $X$ is connected if and only if every nontrivial Schmeidler preference is complete.
-The corollary above implies a different characterization for compact spaces: provided $X$ is compact, $X$ is connected if and only if there exists at least one complete, gapless, and continuous preference with connected indifference classes.\footnote{Note that, if $X$ is connected, the trivial preference that declares all alternatives indifferent satisfies all the desired properties.}
+\citet*{Schmeidler1971} shows that if $X$ is connected, then every nontrivial Schmeidler preference must be complete. \citet*{KhanUyanik2021} prove a converse and obtain the following characterization: $X$ is connected if and only if every nontrivial Schmeidler preference is complete.
+Corollary~\ref{corollary:complete} above implies a different characterization of topological connectedness for compact spaces: if $X$ is compact, then $X$ is connected if and only if there exists at least one complete and continuous preference on $X$ with connected indifference classes and no jumps.\footnote{One direction of the equivalence is immediate: if $X$ is connected, the trivial preference that declares all alternatives indifferent satisfies all the desired properties.}